patbonecrusher/my-brain/wip/linux kernel dev/yocto-approach/Building embedded linux using yocto.md

 tags: engineering/embedded, engineering/yocto, engineering/board/wandboard
 ---

-# Building embedded linux using yocto
+# Building embedded Linux using yocto

 ## Rational

-I am trying to learn how to load linux on the wandboard.
+I am trying to learn how to load Linux on the wandboard.
 This tutorial walks me through all of it.

 ## Problem